csev/cc4e/book/chap02.md

 You should carefully distinguish the bitwise operators `&` and `|` from the logical connectives `&&` and `||`, which imply left-to-right evaluation of a truth value.
-For example, if `x` is 1 and `y` is 2, then `x` & `y` is zero while `x` && `y` is one.
+For example, if `x` is 1 and `y` is 2, then `x & y` is zero while `x && y` is one.
 (Why?)

 The shift operators `<<` and `>>` perform left and right shifts of their left operand by the number of bit positions given by the right operand.
 Thus `x << 2` shifts `x` left by two positions, filling vacated bits with 0; this is equivalent to multiplication by 4.
-Right shifting an unsigned quantity fills vacated bits with 0.
+Right shifting an `unsigned` quantity fills vacated bits with 0.
 Right shifting a signed quantity will fill with sign bits ("arithmetic shift") on some machines such as the PDP-11, and with 0-bits ("logical shift") on others.

 The unary operator `~` yields the one's complement of an integer; that is, it converts each 1-bit into a 0-bit and vice versa.
 This operator typically finds use in expressions like

       x &  ~ 077

 which masks the last six bits of `x` to zero.
-Note that `x` & ~077 is independent of word length, and is thus preferable to, for example, `x` & 0177700, which assumes that `x` is a 16-bit quantity.
-The portable form involves no extra cost, since ~077 is a constant expression and thus evaluated at compile time.
+Note that `x & ~077` is independent of word length, and is thus preferable to, for example, `x & 0177700`, which assumes that `x` is a 16-bit quantity.
+The portable form involves no extra cost, since `~077` is a constant expression and thus evaluated at compile time.

 To illustrate the use of some of the bit operators, consider the function `getbits(x, p, n)` which returns (right adjusted) the `n`-bit field of `x`